On Computing the Shadows and Slices of Polytopes: Results

-Balas(\cite{projection_balas}) has shown that for a given $\mathcal{H}$-polytope ($P$) and a set of projection axes, one can compute the facets of another pointed polyhedral cone $W$ and a set of projection axes such that the facets of $\pi(P)$ are in one-to-one correspondence with the extreme rays $\pi(W)$\footnote{Note that the projections of $P$ and $W$ are defined in different spaces and should not be confused as the same projection map despite the abuse of notation here.}.
+Balas(\cite{projection_balas}) has shown that for a given $\mathcal{H}$-polytope ($P$) and a set of projection directions, one can compute the facets of another pointed polyhedral cone $W$ and another set of projection directions such that the facets of $\pi(P)$ are in one-to-one correspondence with the extreme rays $\pi(W)$.
+Note that the projections of $P$ and $W$ are defined in different spaces and should not be confused as the same projection map despite the abuse of notation here.
 The number of facets of $W$ is polynomial in the number of facets of $P$.
-It is not difficult to modify the construction in \cite{projection_balas} so that $W$ is bounded \textit{i.e.} a polytope and the vertices in the projection of $W$ are in one-to-one correspondence with the facets of the projection of $P$.
+It is not difficult to modify the construction in \cite{projection_balas} so that $W$ is bounded \textit{i.e.} a polytope and the vertices in the projection of $W$, except the origin, are in one-to-one correspondence with the facets of the projection of $P$.
 For completeness we state the result of Balas and describe the modification here.

-\begin{lemma} Given an $\mathcal{H}$ polytope $P$ and a set of projection directions, there exists a polyhedral cone $W$ and another set of directions such that the facets of $\pi(P)$ are in one-to-one correspondence with the extreme rays of $\pi(W)$.
+\begin{lemma}[\textbf{Balas}] Given an $\mathcal{H}$ polytope $P$ and a set of projection directions, there exists a polyhedral cone $W$ and another set of projection directions such that the facets of $\pi(P)$, are in one-to-one correspondence with the extreme rays of $\pi(W)$.
 Furthermore, $W$ has polynomially many facets compared to $P$ and the facets of $W$ can be computed in polynomial time. \end{lemma}

 We will use the notion of polar duality to prove that the cone $W$ obtained from the construction of Balas can be turned into a bounded polytope.
-For a polyhedral cone $W$ in $\mathbb{R}^n$ with facet inequalities $Ax\leq 0$ and extreme rays the row vectors of $V$, where $A$ and $V$ are matrices with each row a vector in $\mathbb{R}^n$.
-The polar dual $W^{*}$ has the roles of the extreme rays and facets reversed.
+For a polyhedral cone $W$ in $\mathbb{R}^n$ with facet inequalities $Ax\leq 0$ and extreme rays the row vectors of $V$, where $A$ and $V$ are matrices with each row a vector in $\mathbb{R}^n,$ the polar dual $W^{*}$ has the roles of the extreme rays and facets reversed.
 In particular, the facet inequalities of $W^{*}$ are $Vx\leq 0$ and the extreme rays are the row vectors of $A$.
-We again refer the reader to \cite{grunbaum, ziegler_book} for more details of the properties of this duality.
+We again refer the reader to \cite{grunbaum, ziegler_book} for more details of the properties of polar duality.